KizCo/mumo-weather/README.md

 🛠️ Installation
 1. Save the Module

-Copy youtube.py into your primary Mumo modules/ directory.
+Copy weather.py into your primary Mumo modules/ directory.
 2. Enable the Module

 Depending on how your Mumo environment is configured, choose one of the methods below:
 Method A: If your setup uses a single mumo.ini file

-Open your mumo.ini file and add youtube to your active modules list, then append the configuration at the bottom:
+Open your mumo.ini file and add weather to your active modules list, then append the configuration at the bottom:

 [modules]
-youtube =
+weather =

-[youtube]
+[weather]
 enabled = true

 Method B: If your setup uses a modules-enabled/ directory

-Create a new file called youtube.ini inside your modules-enabled/ folder:
+Create a new file called weather.ini inside your modules-enabled/ folder:

-[youtube]
+[weather]
 enabled = true

 3. Restart Mumo